open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 probabilities.

-Complete subtraces will be produced when the sequence of sampling probabilities from the root of a trace to its leaves is non-descending.
-To ensure complete sub-traces are produced, configure a child-span's sampler with probability greater than or equal to the parent span's sampling probability.
+Complete subtraces will be produced when the sequence of sampling probabilities from the root of a trace to its leaves consists of non-descending powers of two.
+To ensure complete sub-traces are produced, configure a child-span's sampler to a power-of-two probability greater than or equal to the parent span's sampling probability.

 #### Trace consumers